 - Take unpaid job-protected time off without interference, restraint, or retaliation

 FMLA eligibility (see below) and employer policies determine how long parental leave lasts in Pennsylvania.
 Your unpaid time off lasts for twelve weeks if qualified.
 Otherwise, consult the employee handbook at work for your answer – if they have a written policy.

-PA fathers enjoy paternity leave rights under the federal FMLA – if they work for a covered employer and are an eligible employee.
+PA fathers enjoy paternity leave rights under the federal FMLA in 2022 – if they work for a covered employer and are eligible employees.
 Qualifying fathers can take twelve weeks of unpaid job-protected paternity leave for any of these typical situations.

 - Attend to his sick wife suffering pregnancy complications

 - Bonding with newborn, adopted, or foster child

 - Care of an infant born prematurely or with low birth weight